{ Mario Zechner }

 Table of Contents

-At the end of July 2024, I embarked on a journy to learn electronics so I could build little gadgets for my son.
-In my introductory post I described a few electronic toys he uses a lot, including the Tonie Box, a device that plays audiobooks and has a huge library of content.
+At the end of July 2024, I embarked on a journey to learn electronics so I could build little gadgets for my son.
+In my introductory post I described a few electronic toys he uses frequently, including the Tonie Box, a device that plays audiobooks and has a huge library of content.
 The Tonie Box is great, until it isn't.
-As outlined in my original post, it has a bunch of deficencies.
-Back then, I did not think I would ever be in a position to build my own replacement.
+As outlined in my original post, it has several deficiencies.
+Back then, I didn't think I would ever be able to build my own replacement.

-Fast forward a few months, and I've learned enough electronics to actually build my son's own audio player.
-Here's the premilinary result:
+Fast forward a few months, and I've learned enough electronics to build my son's own audio player.
+Here's the preliminary result:

 What I learned these past months

-Turns out it's easier than I thought.
-I had to pick up a few skills:
+It turned out to be easier than I thought.
+I had to pick up these skills:

 I also had to buy myself some tools.
 Here's my battle station.